TarraWarra Museum of Art

 The TarraWarra Museum of Art is an art museum in Healesville, Victoria, 45 kilometres northeast of Melbourne.
 It was founded by philanthropists and art collectors, Eva and Marc Besen.
 Opened in 2003, TarraWarra is a not-for-profit art gallery that features inventive and stimulating exhibitions and programs about twentieth and twenty-first century art.
 The museum has built a reputation for presenting a unique program of exhibitions curated to inspire curiosity and support emerging and established artists to make new work.

 History

 TarraWarra Museum of Art Limited was registered in 2000.
 The museum was formally launched by Prime Minister John Howard on 24 April 2002 in a temporary location in North Melbourne, awaiting completion of a purpose-built museum in the Yarra Valley.
 The museum building, designed by Alan Powell from architecture firm Powell & Glenn, was opened in 2003.

-Founded by philanthropists and art collectors, Eva and Marc Besen, it was the first museum of art in Australia supported by a significant private endowment.
+Founded by philanthropists Eva Besen AO and Marc Besen AC who had been collecting Australian art since 1960s, it was the first museum of art in Australia supported by a significant private endowment.
 The Besens not only gifted the purpose-built museum, but also donated nearly 600 works of Australian art from their private collection.